fernandocanizo/lotr-guides/troop.guide-by.gilti.md

 only will hire 8 marches of Guardians.
 That's 6 extra battles you could have each day.

-Also, like Gilti said above, unit damage only work on specific commanders provided you select the right abilities and gear, so a standard DD doesn't benefit much from a T4 unit.
-It all depends on what you face: I've seen my Crushers do more than 30k damage without troops attack focus and I've seen gorgeous T4 do less than 10k.
+Also, like Gilti said above, unit damage only works on specific commanders provided you select the right abilities and gear, so a standard DD doesn't benefit much from a T4 unit.
+It all depends on what you face: I've seen my Crushers do more than 30k damage without troop attack focused gear or abilities, and I've seen gorgeous T4 do less than 10k.